 Updated July 2015

-Sue, diagnosed with an IPMT (Intraductal Papillary Mucinous Tumour of the pancreas) (Benign) in 2010
+Sue, diagnosed with a benign IPMT (Intraductal Papillary Mucinous Tumour of the pancreas) (Benign) in 2010

 First of all, I need to explain that all this happened when I was working in Belgium, so I went through the Belgian medical system, which was very good.